tainacan/tainacan-wiki/dev/architecture.md

 ## 3. Frontend ⇄ Backend ⇄ Database Integration

+Tainacan Admin panel is mostly coded as a Single Page Application, where all the data fetching and manipulation is done via REST API.
+Similar fetching cycles also occur inside Gutenberg Blocks, such as the Faceted Search and the Item Submission Form.

 ### 3.1 Request Cycle

 1. The frontend (Vue.js SPA) sends HTTP requests via `Axios`.